deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 ### **6. What are the benefits of Java Collections framework?**

-* Reduces development effort as we not need to implement our own collection classes
+* Reduces development effort as we do not need to implement our own collection classes
 * Enhances the quality of the code with well tested framework classes Or Quality is assured as they are well tested.
 * Reduces effort of code maintenance as they are shipped with JDK
 * Reusability and Interoperability